lopuhin/transformer-lm/README.rst

 folders.
 Each top-level folder may contain sub-folders.
 Inside them, there must be utf-8 encoded text files with ``.txt`` extension.

-The commands to train sentencepiece model and encode the corpus support multiple corpora, in below examples we assume they can be listed as ``data/corpora-*``.
+The commands to train tokenizer and encode the corpus support multiple corpora, in below examples we assume they can be listed as ``data/corpora-*``.

+Two kinds of tokenizers are supported, sentencepiece and char.
+Using sentencepiece:

 1. Train sentencepiece model (``sp-text.txt`` can be removed after running).
    This can consume a large amount of memory, adjust sentencepiece arguments